 Fostering a Growth Mindset:

-Adopting a growth mindset involves viewing challenges and rejections as opportunities for learning and growth rather than as failures.
+Embracing Challenges: Adopting a growth mindset involves viewing challenges and rejections as opportunities for learning and growth rather than as failures.
 This mindset reduces the fear of rejection by emphasizing personal development.

 Persistence and Adaptability: Encouraging oneself to persist despite setbacks and to adapt strategies as needed fosters resilience and reduces the impact of rejection.